-There are four sources of law: English common and case law, Islamic law and customary law.
+Tanzania’s legal system is based on English common and case law, Islamic law and customary law.

 A dispute between a foreign investor and the Tanzania Investment Centre (“TIC”) or the government, which is not settled through negotiations, may be submitted to arbitration in accordance with any of the following methods, agreed on by the parties:

 - in accordance with arbitration laws of Tanzania for investors;